dentarg/auth0-blog/_posts/2018-01-16-introducing-custom-domains-preview-with-auth0.markdown

 ---
 layout: post
-title: "Take a no-compromise approach with the login experience using custom domains"
+title: "Take a No-Compromise Approach to the Login Experience Using Custom Domains"
 description: "Auth0 now provides your own custom domain for login with a central authorization server."
 longdescription: "Using a central authorization server for login is standards-based and best practice for authentication providers.
 While Auth0 provides this capability out of the box, you may want your end users to stay in your domain.
 We are happy to announce that you can now configure your own custom domain in Auth0!"
 date: 2018-01-16 8:30